Bamboo overrunning your garden? 5 ways to remove it and stop it damaging your home

 2. Cut the canes right down

-Cutting canes back won't get rid of bamboo but removing them will mean that it's easier for you to see the area you're dealing with and start digging up the roots.
+Cutting canes back won't get rid of bamboo, but removing them will make it easier for you to see the area you're dealing with and start digging up the roots.
 Cut canes can be left to dry and used as plant supports in your garden.

-Regular pruning is good practice for controlling bamboo plants to prevent them from becoming invasive and needing to be removed.
-It's advised you prune the rhizomes twice a year to keep the plant in check.
+Regular pruning is good practice for controlling bamboo plants and preventing them from becoming invasive and needing to be removed.
+It is advised that you prune the rhizomes twice a year to keep the plant in check – otherwise it could land you in court.

 Shop handy bamboo cutting tools

-This saw can be used to cut down bamboo canes and saw dry ones to size if you're reusing them.
-Not ideal for those who have weaker wrists from arthritis for example.
-The saw can be used in DIY projects as well so will be a handy investment for your house and garden.
+This budget-friendly saw can be used to cut down bamboo canes and saw dry ones to size if you're reusing them.

 The more mature your plant, the deeper your roots will be.
 This is usually the case for running varieties of bamboo as roots have been known to grow to over a metre deep.
 If this is the case for you, hiring a small digger will be your best option, to ensure you get down deep enough to remove the entire root system.